TechPrimers/techprimers.github.io/README.md

 git submodule update
 ```

+## Add your name
+Add your name with a new markdown file under `/content/contributors/` folder along with content similar to `ajaykumars.md` file.

 ## Install Hugo
 You need [hugo](https://gohugo.io/) to create the Static HTML files based on the markdown files(*.md) which we have created.
 Steps for installing hugo can be followed from [here](https://gohugo.io/getting-started/installing/)